CBS is …

 Our religious, educational, social, cultural, and social action offerings are flexible to meet the ever-changing needs and practices of our members.

-We are served by a part-time rabbi who conducts services, directs the religious school, counsels, leads adult education programs, and performs other rabbinical functions.
+We are served by a part-time Rabbi who conducts services, works with children and teenagers, counsels, leads Adult Education programs, and performs other rabbinical functions.

 Good food, good friends, and great weather at our Lox & Bagel brunch

 Our local Jewish community has existed for 100 years.
-While the congregation has third-generation members, most of us come from across the United States and from several other countries.
+We have third-generation members as well as those from across the US and other countries.

 Our diverse talents enrich our community.
-We include people such as the accountancy professor who served as our treasurer, the amateur trumpet player who learned to blow the shofar, and the member who created the hangings that adorn our lecterns on the High Holy Days.
+Current and former members include people such as the accountancy professor who served as our treasurer, the amateur trumpet player who learned to blow the shofar, and the member who created the hangings that adorned our lecterns on the High Holidays.

 We welcome visitors, especially those new to the area, and NIU students and their families to all services and events.